HAL Prachand: Indian Air Force

 During November 2016, the Indian Ministry of Defence (MoD) authorised the purchase of an initial batch of 15 LCHs with 10 for the Indian Air Force (IAF) and 5 for the Indian Army Aviation Corps (AAC), referred to as being a limited series production order.
 By mid-2017, the AAC had panned to place a combined order for 114 LCHs, while the IAF had planned an order for 65 LCHs.
 The AAC intended to deploy the indigenous LCH alongside the American-built Boeing AH-64 Apache attack helicopter.
+In January 2021, government gave initial approval for the production of an initial batch of 15 LCHs, ten for the IAF and five for the AAC.

 On 7 August 2020, IAF's Vice Chief Air Marshal Harjit Singh Arora flew an LCH from Thoise to Leh accompanied by a HAL test pilot in full mission configuration.
 On 12 August 2020, HAL announced that the Indian Air Force has deployed two LCH prototypes to Ladakh for conducting armed patrols from forward air bases.
 It can perform offensive operations at Siachen Glacier-Saltoro Mountains region.
-In January 2021, government gave initial approval for the production of an initial batch of 15 LCHs, ten for the IAF and five for the AAC.